OpenStickCommunity/Hardware/USB Passthrough Board/Vendor resources/README.md

 It will take a moment for the copy to complete.
 Once it does you will see the device disconnect and then reconnect as a controller.

-Congradulations!
+Congratulations!
 You have updated the firmware on your RP2040 Advanced Breakout Board!

 ---